dyozie/greenplum-for-kubernetes/doc/markdown/deploy-pxf.md

----
-title: Deploying PXF with Greenplum
+# Deploying PXF with Greenplum
----

 This section describes procedures for deploying a <%=vars.product_name %> cluster with the Greenplum platform extension framework (PXF) on Kubernetes.